turbits/SSDCS-IDA/README.md

 ## Issues Working On Project

+**Issue: "ModuleNotFoundError: No module named 'environ'"**:

+- Ensure you are in the pipenv shell: `pipenv shell` in the root directory

+**Other**:

 If you have the project set up, it's very important that you are installing or uninstalling packages using `pipenv` instead of `pip`.
-This is because `pipenv` will automatically update the `Pipfile` and `Pipfile.lock` files, which are used to ensure that everyone has the same dependencies installed.
+This is because `pipenv` uses the virtualenv and will automatically update the `Pipfile` and `Pipfile.lock` files, which are used to ensure that everyone has the same dependencies installed.
+Read more about pipenv [here](https://pipenv-fork.readthedocs.io/en/latest/basics.html).

-If you are running into issues, ensure you are in the pipenv shell: `pipenv shell` in the root directory.